Frequently Asked Questions

 .....HOW MANY ADOPTIONS HAS AdoptLink BEEN INVOLVED WITH?

 I personally have been involved in facilitating hundreds of successful adoptions during the course of my affiliations with various adoption professionals since 1989.
-Since July, 1997, I have presented numerous attractive adoption situations to AdoptLink clients and on the AdoptLink web site.
-Click here for a history of adoption situations presented over the past several years.
+Since July, 1997, I have presented numerous attractive adoption opportunities to AdoptLink clients and on the AdoptLink web site.
+Click here for a history of adoption opportunities presented over the past several years.
 I publish an average of 10 new situations every month.

-As adoption professionals throughout the country absorb the concept and success of the service AdoptLink provides, I anticipate that there will be many more identified existing adoption situations in need of PAPs
+As adoption professionals throughout the country absorb the concept and success of the service AdoptLink provides, I anticipate that there will be many more adoption opportunities for PAPs.

 <Return to Questions>